 Its cars might not be as American as apple pie, but Honda North America keeps the US appetite for Hondas sated.
 The subsidiary of Honda Motor coordinates the operations in North America that manufacture, market, and distribute Accord, Civic, and Acura cars, as well as Gold Wing, Shadow, and Valkyrie motorcycles.
 Of the 15 models made, Honda North America's best-selling cars include the Odyssey minivan and the CR-V SUV.
 Honda North America also markets hybrid versions of several of its sedans.
 New launches have included the Crosstour and Acura ZDX.
 Honda also makes jet and marine engines and power equipment.
 North America is Honda Motor's largest market, representing 45% of the carmaker's sales.

-Approximately 1 million Hondas and Acuras are produced annually in North America.
+Approximately 1.3 million Hondas and Acuras are produced annually in North America.
 (Honda's vehicle total is more than any other Asian automaker except rival Toyota Motor Corp.)
-More than 80% of vehicles sold in the US are manufactured in one of seven North American plants -- four in the US, two in Canada, and one in Mexico.
+More than 97% of vehicles sold in the US are manufactured in one of 14 North American plants, including two Mexico, and one in Canada.

-In 2012 the company looked to expand in Mexico by announcing a new auto plant in Celaya.
-The new plant will produce the Honda Fit subcompact model and will begin operation in 2014.
+In 2014 the company expanded in Mexico, opening a new auto plant in Celaya.
+The new plant produces the Honda Fit subcompact model.

 American Honda Motor started in 1959 as a small motorcycle store in Los Angeles.
 Honda North America was established in 1987.